 - Always reward your pup for staying put — even if it’s just for a few seconds.

+It’s also important to incorporate a release word (such as “okay”) to tell your dog when he is good to approach.
 This is an exercise in self-control for your dog, so don’t be discouraged if it takes a while to master, particularly for puppies and high-energy dogs.
 After all, most dogs prefer to be on the move rather than just sitting and waiting.

 This last command can help keep your dog safe when his curiosity gets the better of him such as those times when he smells something intriguing but possibly dangerous on the ground.
 The goal is to teach your pup that he gets something even better for ignoring the other item.